Tim Riley

 Sacramento Dorms will make our homeless community clean, groomed, dressed, healthy, and relatively educated.
 To become fully educated, Sacramento County needs a line item in its $8.9 billion budget to fund the nearby Sacramento Community College.

-Home | Homeless | FreeCollege | BiggerJail | PipeDream | SupervisorSerna | Contact |
+Home | Homeless | FreeCollege | BiggerJail | PipeDream | UpperWestside | SupervisorSerna | Contact |